PauloBigooD/PPGEEC2318-Aprendizado-de-M-quina/README.md

 ### Objective:
  - Create five videos, one for each of the first five chapters of __Designing Machine Learning Systems by Chip Huyen__ summarizing the key points of its respective chapter.

+`All material produced in this repository was obtained from reading the book Designing Machine Learning Systems by Chip Huyen.`

 ## Chapter 1: Overview of Machine Learning Systems

 #### Abstract: